Florida International University

-Florida International University (FIU) is a public research university with its main campus in Miami-Dade County.
-Founded in 1965, the school opened its doors to students in 1972.
-FIU has grown to become the third-largest university in Florida and the eighth-largest public university in the United States by enrollment.
-FIU is a constituent part of the State University System of Florida.
-In 2021, it was ranked #1 in the Florida Board of Governors performance funding, and had over $246 million in research expenditures.
+Florida International University (FIU) is a public research university with its main campus in Westchester, Florida, United States.
+Founded in 1965 by the Florida Legislature, the school opened to students in 1972.
+FIU is the third-largest university in Florida and the eighth-largest public university in the United States by enrollment.
+It is a constituent part of the State University System of Florida and one of four state-designated Preeminent State Research Universities.

-The university is classified among the Carnegie "R1: Doctoral Universities – Very high research activity".
-FIU has 11 colleges and more than 40 centers, facilities, labs, and institutes that offer more than 200 programs of study.
+FIU is classified as a Carnegie "R1: Doctoral Universities – Very high research activity" institution.
+It has 11 colleges and more than 40 centers, facilities, labs, and institutes that offer more than 200 programs of study.
 It has an annual budget of over $1.7 billion and an annual economic impact of over $5 billion.
 The university is accredited by the Southern Association of Colleges and Schools (SACS).

 FIU's intercollegiate sports teams, the FIU Panthers, compete in National Collegiate Athletic Association (NCAA) Division I and the Conference USA (C-USA).
-FIU's varsity sports teams have won five athletic championships and Panther athletes have won various individual NCAA national championships.
-Kenneth A. Jessell has served as President of FIU since 2022.
+The varsity sports teams have won five athletic championships and Panther athletes have won various individual NCAA national championships.

 History

-In 1943, state senator Ernest 'Cap' Graham (father of future Florida governor and U.S. senator Bob Graham) presented the state legislature with the initial proposal for the establishment of a public university in Miami-Dade County.
-While his bill did not pass, Graham persisted in presenting his proposal to colleagues, advising them of the county's need for a state university.
+In 1943, state senator Ernest R. Graham (father of future Florida governor and U.S. senator Bob Graham) initially proposed to the state legislature the establishment of a public university in Miami-Dade County.
+His bill did not pass, but he persisted in presenting his proposal to colleagues, advising them of the county's need for a state university.
 He felt the establishment of a public university was necessary to serve the city's growing population.

 In 1964, Senate Bill 711 was introduced by Florida senator Robert M. Haverfield.
 It instructed the state Board of Education and the Board of Regents to begin planning for the development of the state university.
 The bill was signed into law by then-governor W. Haydon Burns in June 1965.

-FIU's founding president Charles "Chuck" Perry was appointed by the Board of Regents in July 1969, at which time the institution was named Florida International University.
+FIU's founding president, Chuck Perry, was appointed by the board of regents in July 1969, at which time the institution was named Florida International University.
 At 32 years old, the new president was the youngest in the history of the State University System and, at the time, the youngest university president in the country.
-Perry recruited three co-founders, Butler Waugh, Donald McDowell and Nick Sileo.
-Alvah Chapman, Jr., former Miami Herald publisher and Knight Ridder chairman, used his civic standing and media power to assist the effort.
+Perry recruited three co-founders, Butler Waugh, Donald McDowell, and Nick Sileo.
+Former Miami Herald publisher and Knight Ridder chairman Alvah Chapman, Jr., used his civic standing and media power to assist the effort.
 In the 1980s, Chapman became chair of the FIU Foundation Board of Trustees.